Digressive/MDT-Setup/README.md

 ## User Preferences

-At the top of the script are several variables that can be configured by the user to customise the MDT setup for their environment.
-If left as they are the script should run just fine.
+When you run the script it will ask you a series of questions to customise your installation.

 ## Support